 What Does Valerian Root Do?

-Now that we have spent the time to get to know Valerian root through its traditions, history, and components, let us finally dig into its specific health benefits.
-For starters, valerian root is classified by the FDA to be GRAS.
-(GRAS means Generally Recognized As Safe.)
+Now that we have spent the time to get to know valerian root through its traditions, history, and components, let’s finally dig into its specific health benefits.

-Presently, the pharmacology of valerian root and all of it’s alkaloids are relatively understudied.
-There is reason to suspect that it may act upon GABA metabolism and reuptake, 5HT1a and adenosine receptors.
+While the pharmacology of valerian root and all of its active compounds are relatively understudied, scientists believe it may act primarily on GABA metabolism and reuptake, 5HT1a, and adenosine receptors.

-It is difficult for science to fully comprehend valerian root.
-Presently, the goal of scientists, and pharmacologists in particular, is to isolate single molecules and document their effects.
-This is fine when it comes to understanding isolated drugs, synthetic and natural.
-However, when you take something like valerian root, with its many dozens of active molecules, you’re left with a much harder to understand process.
+Presently, the goal of scientists—and pharmacologists in particular—is to isolate single molecules and document their effects.
+This is fine when it comes to understanding isolated drugs.
+However, when you take something like valerian root, with its many dozens of active molecules, you’re left with much-harder-to-understand physiologic effects.

 Valerian Root Side Effects